usercrixus/deviantProxy/README.md

 blackListCleaner.py :
 You can create black list file from dns blacklist or raw black list file.
 A raw black list file is a file containing one url per line.
-A bns blacklist file a a file on the form : ip url.
+A dns blacklist file is a file on the form : ip url.

 Example of raw black list :
 adsroller.com